wttech/aemc/README.md

 sh taskw setup
 ```

-Some tasks may accept parameters like `aem:build`.
+Some tasks like `aem:build` may accept parameters.
 To build AEM application with:

 - Applying frontend development mode Maven profile
 - Unit tests skipping